watmough/open-vds-sandbox/docs/vds/specification/Introduction.rst

 .. note::

-  While the VDS specification supports user-defined named metadata, :ref:`the Metadata chapter <vds_metadata>` describes the set of predefined required and optional metadata, as defined and managed by the OpenVDS subcommittee, for VDS data to be used in seismic applications.
-Additional named metadata types should be brought up with the OpenVDS subcommittee for inclusion in the predefined list.
+  While the VDS specification supports user-defined named metadata, :ref:`the Metadata chapter <vds_metadata>` describes the set of predefined required and optional metadata, as defined and managed by the OSDU Data Definitions subcommittee, for VDS data to be used in seismic applications.
+Additional named metadata types should be brought up with the OSDU Data Definitions subcommittee for inclusion in the predefined list.

 There are two different storage backends for VDSs: